The importing POS users function is a quick way to add several users to your Back Office from a *CSV file at once, so you can save a lot of time.

 Step 6: Confirmation

-The following note appears: “Congratulation!
+The following note appears: “Congratulations!
 Your file is ready to be processed.
 You can review your mapping or submit your file and continue.”
 Select Confirm submission and find all imported data in Configuration > Users > Users.

 Exporting POS users